phyver/GameShell/doc/mission.md

 mission.

 Since it is sourced (for uniformity with the other scripts), it requires some care.
-It must be terminated by a command returning 0 (typically `true`) in case of success, and by a command returning 1 (typically `false`) in case of failure.
+It must end with a command returning 0 (typically `true`) in case of success, and by a command returning 1 (typically `false`) in case of failure.
 In case of failure an explanation message is expected.

 Whenever checking is even slightly complex, the script `check.sh` looks like